mjordanst/Gate/docs/data_output_management.rst

 Implemented output format
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We take here example of an user which want to save Hits to a file.
-Output will on a file named "/tmp/p.hits_<DetectorName>.X" where X depends of the provided extension and the <DetectorName> is the names of all volumes that you define with commande /gate/<DetectorName>/attachCrystalSD.
+Output will on a file named "/tmp/p.hits.X" or in case of multiple sensitive detectors "/tmp/p.hits_<DetectorName>.X" where X depends of the provided extension and the <DetectorName> is the names of all volumes that you define with commande /gate/<DetectorName>/attachCrystalSD.

 numpy-like format::